flipperdevices/flipperzero-firmware/.github/conf-file_description.md

 **Default value:** `6`

 **Description:** Defines TOTP code length.
-If you don;t know which to use - use `6` as majority of websites requires 6-digits code.
+If you don't know which to use - use `6` as majority of websites requires 6-digits code.

 ## Example config file